goodfortunetrustmedia/mind_and_mental_factors/docs/topics/01_Mind.md

 ### 3 Conditions for a mind to arise

 1. Focal condition
-    * The object that is the focus of the mind
+    * The observed object that is the condition for production of that mind
 2. Uncommon empowering condition
     * The sense power that supported its production
 3. Immediately preceding condition